Wild animals don’t know how to pose, so catching them at the right moment is rewarding.

 Middle Creek Wildlife Preserve is a place that attracts migrating snow geese.

-We have this huge holly tree by our house.
+We had this huge holly tree by our house.
 Every winter at some point the birds decide to go for the holly berries.
 In a couple days they’re all gone.
 It’s usually the robins who kick it off by showing up in a flock.
 Here’s a bluebird getting ready to eat, or its keeping the sleet out of its eyes.

 I stood up after having crouched down to photograph frogs and behind me stood this deer.
 It didn’t move as I slowly arranged my tripod and took this image.